serek-dev/fuel-fixtures/readme.md

 - Refactor - added Config for Factory Dependency as amount of it grows up to quickly
 - Added PSR container dependency
+- Fixed Reference type (in getStates), to be aware of Container and avoid re-creating new instance if entry is present as DI

 1.1.0 (2021-12-02)